ConYel/my_site_two/README.md

 I once asked a young dissertation writer whether her suddenly grayed hair was due to ill health or personal tragedy; she answered: “It was the footnotes”.
 ― Joanna Russ, How to Suppress Women's Writing

+... a mind needs books as a sword needs a whetstone, if it is to keep its edge.
+― George R.R.
+Martin, A Game of Thrones